 The sampling strategy was designed to recruit a longitudinal panel representative of residents across Vancouver's nine transportation zones that have also been used in TransLink's Regional Trip Diary Survey.
+Note that new panel survey members were recruited to replace previous panel members that dropped out.
 Figure 2-1 shows how Vancouver's nine transportation zones relate to the 22 neighbourhood areas within the city.